Fat Transfer For The Eyes and Forehead

 - full medical clearance

-POST-OPERATIVE CAREAside from some bruising and swelling, fat transfer does not require any significant convalescence.
+Aside from some bruising and swelling, fat transfer does not require any significant convalescence.
 Whatever recovery time you need will depend on the extent of your initial liposuction procedure and your individual threshold to appearing in public.
 However, you will need to keep your activities to a minimum for a number of days after the surgery.
-You will receive personal care instructions including information regarding:

 - medications (prescription and homeopathic)